sterding/donglab.org/index.md

 # WHERE COMPUTER GEEKS HAVE A CRUSH ON THE HUMAN GENOME

-The Dong Lab is a team of researchers at [Brigham and Women's Hospital](https://www.brighamandwomens.org) and [Harvard Medical School](https://hms.harvard.edu) dedicated to answering important questions in genome biology and brain diseases with computation.
+The Dong Lab is a team of researchers at Yale University dedicated to answering important questions in genome biology and brain diseases with both computational and experimental methods.
 We focus on studying transcriptional regulation and non-coding RNAs and their roles in neurodegenerative diseases through developing computational methods to integrate and analyze multi-omics and clinical data.

 {%
   include figure.html